matuteiglesias/journal/content/JobMarket/2025-04-06_Strategic_Global_Career_Planning_and_Postdoc_Oppor.md

 - Corrected [[CSV]] formats for data management.

 ### Achievements
-- Developed a comprehensive [[strategy]] for global career planning and postdoc opportunities.
+- Developed a comprehensive strategy for global career planning and postdoc opportunities.
 - Created structured datasets and pipelines for efficient data collection and analysis.

 ### Pending Tasks
-- Finalize and implement the strategic career planning and postdoc opportunities [[strategy]].
+- Finalize and implement the strategic career planning and postdoc opportunities strategy.
 - Continue updating and refining datasets and criteria for research institutions.